 Please note: international students should refer to What is an indicative Fee? to get an indicative course cost.

-Prerequisites75 credit points in intermediate units and Admission into Bachelor of Music, Bachelor of Fine Arts, Bachelor of Media and Communication or Theatre and Performance major
+Prerequisites75 credit points at Introductory level or higher and Admission into Bachelor of Music, Bachelor of Fine Arts, Bachelor of Media and Communication or Theatre and Performance major

 On Campus (Hobart and Launceston)